thomasvrussell/sfft/README.rst

 Tips for Parallel Computing
 -----------

 - Here we take the module ``sfft.EasySparsePacket`` as example.
 Note that sparse-flavor-sfft involves two steps: the first step is preprocessing for image masking (on CPU) and the second step is image subtraction (on GPU).
-Consider a general situation that the user has N tasks (image-pairs) waitting for subtraction and the computing platform is equipped with M_{CPU}
+Consider a general situation that the user has $N_{task}$ tasks (image-pairs) waitting for subtraction and the computing platform is equipped with M_{CPU}

 Common issues
 -----------